JakeDonfort/ethical-hacking-nmap-py/README.md

 <h2>Description</h2>

 <p>
-    This is a simple Python project aimed at simulating the Nmap tool with support for proxy and threading.
-It's a port scanner that uses the TCP protocol and is compatible with both IPV4 and IPV6 addresses.
+    This is a simple Python project aimed at simulating the <strong>Nmap</strong> tool with support for <strong>proxy</strong> and <strong>threading</strong>.
+It's a port scanner that uses the <strong>TCP protocol</strong> and is compatible with both <strong>IPV4</strong> and <strong>IPV6 addresses</strong>.
 The project displays if the port is open, the server version if available, and other relevant information.
 It's a straightforward and user-friendly project for those looking to learn more about networks and information security
 </p>

 <h2>Compatible and Tested</h2>